juliusaka/xfc_btms_saev_controller/README.md

 before the first step, an initilization function can be called:
     def initialize(self, t_start, GridPowerLower, GridPowerUpper):

-### subclasses of ChaDepParent:

-### ChaDepLimCon
-Charging Depot with Limit Controller

-### ChaDepMPC:

 #### methods:

+- *repark()*:
+    Adds first vehicles to the charging bays until capacity is reached.
-- *repark()*: reparks the vehicles based on their need to charge.
+    Then, it reparks the vehicles based on their need to charge.
 The charging desire of a vehicle can be calculated as

      $ \text{CD} = \frac{E_\text{necessary}}{E_\text{possible}} = \frac{E_{\text{desired,Vehicle}(t_\text{end})} - E_{\text{Vehicle}(t)}} { (t_\text{end} - t) \quad P_\text{max}}$